 Do You Take Insurance?

-Behavioral Health Services of Atlanta currently accepts Aetna, Cigna, and CareSource Insurance.
+Behavioral Health Services of Atlanta currently accepts Aetna, Cigna, Blue Cross Blue Shield, and CareSource Insurance.

 Contact your insurance company to see if they provide mental health coverage.
 During your conversation, ask them the following questions about your coverage: